Third session of the 11th National People's Congress

-The 3rd Session of the 11th National People's Congress held its annual meeting in March 2010 at the Great Hall of the People in Beijing, China.
-The event opened on March 5 and concluded on March 14, 2010.
+The third session of the 11th National People's Congress held its annual meeting in March 2010 at the Great Hall of the People in Beijing, China.
+The event opened on March 5, 2010 and concluded on March 14, 2010.

 Background

-As usual the 2010 NPC commences in tandem with the 2010 session of the Chinese People's Political Consultative Conference (CPPCC), a political advisory body with a broader representation from the population, government, industry, and special interest groups.
+As usual the 2010 NPC commenced in tandem with the 2010 session of the Chinese People's Political Consultative Conference (CPPCC), a political advisory body with a broader representation from the population, government, industry, and special interest groups.

-This year's congress is focused on the economic recovery since the global financial crisis, combating inflation and tightening of banking industry.
+The meeting was focused on the economic recovery since the Great Recession, combating inflation and tightening of banking industry.
 There are items introduced such as reforming the electoral laws, poverty reduction and balanced economic development.

+The session

 Agenda

 The agenda for this year's NPC consisted of: